Gluten-Free Pineapple Upside Down Cake

 - Preheat the oven to 350°F.

 - Spray a 9-inch cake pan with gluten-free cooking spray.
 I use a gluten-free coconut oil spray.
-I have used both a round and square cake pan to make this cake.

 - Pour the melted butter into the bottom of the cake pan.